philip-long/constrained_manipulability/paper/paper.md

 \lVert \mathbf{r}_{lo}\rVert
 \end{array} \right].
 \end{align}
 In our implementation, we select at every instant the point along each link nearest to an environmental obstacle, i.e., $l=n$.
-Hence, \cref{eq:one_obs_all_pts} represents the set of instantaneous collision-free joint deviations for each link on the robot's kinematic chain, considering obstacle $\mathcal{O}$.
+Hence, \autoref{eq:one_obs_all_pts} represents the set of instantaneous collision-free joint deviations for each link on the robot's kinematic chain, considering obstacle $\mathcal{O}$.
 We can extend this formulation to $m$ obstacles in the robot's workspace, obtaining $(l \times m)$ constraints to ensure collision-free motions.
 This can be reduced by neglecting obstacles where $\lVert \mathbf{r}_{io} \rVert$ is greater than a threshold.

 Aside from obstacles, a robot's motion is restricted by positional limits of the joints.
 To integrate these limits into our joint space polytope, the following linear inequalities are included:
  \begin{align} \label{eq:pos_dev_limits}